 The DeepMind Mathematics dataset consists of a collection of mathematical problems from topics such as algebra, arithmetic, calculus, number theory, and probability, formatted as natural language prompts (Saxton et al., 2019).
 One major weakness of large language models has been performance on mathematical tasks (Brown et al., 2020), which may be due in part to a lack of math problems in the training set.
-By explicitly including a dataset of mathematical problems, we hope to improve the mathematical ability of language models trained on the Pile.
+By explicitly including a dataset of mathematical ability of language models trained on the Pile.